 Certain weather conditions can trigger symptoms.
 Or they can make other triggers worse.

-☐ Keep track of weather conditions that affect you.
-Very high, or low temperatures, or a lot of wind can make symptoms worse.
+Keep track of weather conditions that affect you.
+Very high or low temperatures, or high humidity, can make symptoms worse.
 For some people major changes in weather can be a trigger.

-☐ Wash your hands often with soap and warm water.
-Or use a hand sanitizer.
+Wash your hands often with soap and warm water.
+Or use an alcohol-based hand cleaner.

-☐ Get a yearly flu shot.
-And talk with your health care provider about whether you should get pneumonia vaccines.
+Get a yearly flu shot.
+And talk with your healthcare provider about whether you should get the pneumonia vaccine.

 Food additives can trigger asthma flare-ups in some people.

-☐ Do not eat foods that contain these additives if they trigger your asthma.
+Do not eat foods that contain these additives if they trigger your asthma.